abhin4v/notes/2022/type-level-rps.md

 Let's solve part 1 of today's Advent of Code [challenge](https://adventofcode.com/2022/day/2) "Rock Paper Scissors" in type-level Haskell.

 Instead of using term-level programming as we usually do, we make Haskell's type system do the work of calculating the solution.
-So the solution is be known right after we compile the program, and we do not even need to run the compiled program.
+So the solution is known right after we compile the program, and we do not even need to run the compiled program.

 Here goes the code: